tomkersten/chili_videos/README.md

    probably don't want to use this on "public" CP/RM installations quite yet.
 This will be implementd soon...
-1. If users click the "submit" button multiple times on the upload form, they may get duplicate video transcriptions
+1. If users click the "submit" button multiple times on the upload form, they may get duplicate video transcodings.
 1. There is not currently support for a default "still" thumbnail image to be displayed when the video has not been started yet.
 All videos are just a "black box" until you click "play" at this point.